-Now set the username/password, which are case sensitive, to be the new chosen values for the user called admin.
-In the example below, we change to the username new_name and password new_pass.
+Now set the username and password for the administrator.
+Both are case sensitive.
+In the example below, the username is set to the value new_name and the password is set to the value new_pass.

-Device:/AdminUsers> set User Admin Name=new_name Password=new_pass composed in a way which makes it difficult to guess.
-The next step is to return the CLI to the default top level of object categories.
+Device:/AdminUsers> set User Admin Name=new_name Password=new_pass

+The new username/password combination should be remembered and the password should be composed in a way which makes it difficult to guess.
+The next step is to return the CLI to the default context which is the top level of object categories.